crawl3r/crawl3r.github.io/_posts/2020-01-07-slae32_tcp_bind_shell.md

 ---
 layout: post
-title: "SLAE32 - 1.
-TCP Bind Shell"
+title: "x86 TCP Bind Shell"
 ---

 ## Introduction:
-The first SLAE32 exercise that required a write up was the x86 bind shell, written from scratch.
+During my prep for OSCE, my first goal was to learn to create a bind shell in x86, written from scratch.
 As we know, or may not know, a bind shell does what it says in the name.
 It binds a shell.
 Unlike a reverse shell, the process sets up a listener on the host and waits for a connection, once accepted it fires off our new process and pipes the connection through allowing commands to be sent from a remote system and return the output.

 ## Brief thoughts:
 The actual implementation of the TCP bind shell was relatively straight forward.
 Using a C based prototype I was able to make a list of required system calls and utilise the Linux man pages to confirm the arguments and how they would need to appear and be set up within the asm file.
 An important thing to remember is null bytes are bad.
 We don't want these to exist in our final project so simple tricks were used to get around these (i.e xor'ing registers with themselves to zero them).
 These will be highlighted when, and where, they are used.